ebzzry/ebzzry.github.io/en/src/words.md

 - The form of a question determines the form of the answer.<br>

-- Power without control is nil; likewise, control without power is nil.<br>
+- Power without control is nil; control without power is nil.<br>

 - A true master knows that he’ll never become one.<br>